2020 National Forum Speakers

 Senior Vice President for Innovation

-As Senior Vice President for Innovation, Zia oversees the Rockefeller Foundation’s approach to developing solutions that can have transformative impact on people’s lives.
+As senior vice president for Innovation, Zia Khan oversees the Rockefeller Foundation’s approach to developing solutions that can have transformative impact on people’s lives.
 He partners with various initiative teams to incorporate innovation into their strategies.
 He also leads programmatic work to develop new tools, fields, and movements to improve the social impact of innovations, particularly those related to data and technology.
 He advises a number of partners and grantees on strategy and leadership.
 His prior roles at the Foundation included leading strategy, the program portfolio, and monitoring and evaluation.
-Zia is currently on the Board of Directors for Atlas AI, DataKind, and the Stone Barns Center for Food & Agriculture.
+Khan is currently on the board of directors for Atlas AI, DataKind, and the Stone Barns Center for Food & Agriculture.
 He has served on the World Economic Forum Advisory Council for Social Innovation and the U.S. National Advisory Board for Impact Investing.
-Prior to joining the Foundation, Zia was a management consultant, advising leaders in technology, mobility, and private equity sectors.
+Prior to joining the Foundation, Khan was a management consultant, advising leaders in technology, mobility, and private equity sectors.
 He spent most of his career at Katzenbach Partners, where he founded the San Francisco office and led the West Coast practice.
 He worked with Jon Katzenbach on research related to leadership, strategy, and organizational performance, leading to their book, Leading Outside the Line.
-Zia holds a B.S. from Cornell University and M.S. and Ph.D. from Stanford University.
+Khan holds a B.S. from Cornell University and M.S. and Ph.D. from Stanford University.

 Chief Strategy Officer